Closing in on critical net-baryon fluctuations at LHC energies: cumulants up to third order in Pb$-$Pb collisions: Introduction

 For large $\mu_{\rm B}$ the phase diagram may exhibit a ``critical endpoint (CEP)".
 The search for the CEP is one of the main physics goals of the beam energy scan programs at RHIC ~\cite{Luo:2017faz,Xu:2018vnf}, at the CERN SPS ~\cite{NA49:2009diu}, and at FAIR~\cite{CBM:2016kpk}.

-Recent LQCD~\cite{HotQCD:2019xnw,Borsanyi:2018grb,Bazavov:2011nk} calculations of chiral susceptibilities for small quark masses exhibit a clear peak at $T_{\mathrm{pc}}$, consistent with the chemical freeze-out temperature extracted by the analysis of hadron multiplicities~\cite{Andronic:2017pug,ALICE:2013jfw} measured in central Pb--Pb collisions by the ALICE experiment.
+Recent LQCD~\cite{HotQCD:2019xnw,Borsanyi:2018grb,Bazavov:2011nk} calculations of chiral susceptibilities, derivatives of the chiral condensate with respect to quark masses, exhibit for small quark masses a clear peak at $T_{\mathrm{pc}}$, consistent with the chemical freeze-out temperature extracted by the analysis of hadron multiplicities~\cite{Andronic:2017pug,ALICE:2013jfw} measured in central Pb--Pb collisions by the ALICE experiment.
 This suggests that the chemical freeze-out occurs very close to the chiral phase transition at LHC energies.
 Critical signals associated with this phenomenon can be linked with long-range correlations and increasing multiplicity fluctuations due to the existence of the massless modes of the second-order phase transition~\cite{Friman:2011pf,ParisenToldin:2003hq}.
 In particular, the fluctuations of the conserved charges are very sensitive probes for the equation of state and can be directly related to the thermodynamic susceptibilities, which are calculable in the framework of LQCD.
-The quark-number susceptibilities are defined as the derivatives of the reduced QCD pressure with respect to the reduced chemical potentials ($\hat{\mu}=\mu/T$) of the conserved charges
+The quark-number susceptibilities are defined as the derivatives of the reduced QCD pressure ($P/T^{4}$) with respect to the reduced chemical potentials ($\hat{\mu}=\mu/T$) of the conserved charges